41st Siege Battery, Royal Garrison Artillery: Spring Offensive

 The expected German offensive (Operation Michael) opened at 04.30 on 21 March, and all the battery areas came under gas and HE shelling.
 Morning mist assisted the attackers and made visual signalling impossible, while telephone lines were cut by shellfire.
 However, in the absence of orders the batteries began firing on their pre-arranged targets.
 The Germans quickly overran XIX Corps' forward battalions (of 24th and 66th (2nd East Lancashire) Divisions), and by 08.00 were pushing troops down the valley north-east of Templeux.
 They outflanked the strong defences at the nearby quarries, which were evacuated, and they reached the village about 08.35.
 The three guns of 41st Siege Bty there were taken by surprise and the detachments came under rifle and machine gun fire.
 Major Fillingham evacuated his gunners and then went back to put the guns out of action and set fire to the cartridges while the Germans were only 200 yd away.
 When the mist cleared about 11.30 the Germans could be seen streaming forward.
 23rd Brigade was ordered to withdraw its guns to the prepared positions in the Brown Line; Fillingham got the two remaining guns of 41st Siege Bty's rear section away from in front of Roisel, even though the transport had not arrived and all the stores had to be abandoned.
-Major Fillingham was later awarded a Bar to his MC for his 'conspicuous gallantry and devotion to duty' that day.Blaxland, pp. 45–6.Farndale, Western Front, pp. 262–5.London Gazette, 13 September 1918.
+Major Fillingham was later awarded a Bar to his MC for his 'conspicuous gallantry and devotion to duty' that day.